HR Excellence Awards 2025 - Professional Excellence Awards Finalists

 Heather's journey is a testament to her unwavering dedication and visionary leadership.
 Since joining MacDon in 2005 as Director of Human Resources, she has been the driving force behind the company’s people strategy.
 In addition to being part of Linamar's global HR Directors team, she is a member of the Senior Executive Group, reporting to our Group President.
 She collaborates with this group to shape the HR strategy ensuring that it supports operational goals.

 Through her leadership, she has evolved the HR team from a primary function of hiring and benefits to a multidisciplinary team of 22 HR professionals across Canada and the US, empowering them to prioritize MacDon’s most valued asset—its people.
 Heather’s impact is profound: she has guided MacDon through five collective bargaining agreements, stewarded strategic acquisitions, and led pivotal HR transformations across benefits, compensation, payroll, employee engagement, training and development, safety and total rewards.
 Her deep commitment to fostering a legacy of loyalty shines in the multiple generations of families who have found lifelong careers at MacDon under her guidance.
+In times of change, Heather has championed diversity, equity, and inclusion, opening doors for Ukrainian newcomers and ensuring MacDon is a safe, inclusive workplace for all.

-Human Resources Director, RFNOW Inc.
+Human Resources Manager, Meridian Manufacturing Inc.

 Tyler earned his HR certificate at Assiniboine Community College in 1997 as part of his Hospitality and Tourism diploma.
 While he loved the energy of hospitality, he wanted to avoid the 24/7 demands of hotel work and explore other industries to grow his career.